wavefrontHQ/docs/pages/doc/api_data_ingestion.md

 However, some Wavefront customers want to send data directly to the Wavefront services, and the data ingestion API allows you to do it.

+**Note** You must have direct data ingestion permission to use this API.

 ## Data Ingestion API

 You use the following REST API: